When

 As darkness falls, the frayed edges of noise, metal and avant-audiovisual art will coalesce for an evening of ritual and sonic transgression, headlined by the seismic collision of two cult icons of Japanese noise and metal, Boris and Merzbow, in a world premiere Australian exclusive.

-Tryp I
+Tryp I Lineup:

-Boris and Merzbow Present Dronevil
+Boris & Merzbow present Dronevil

 Takkak Takkak